A. H. Davenport and Company: Other architects

-Davenport & Co. did work on the James J. Hill House (1891) in Minneapolis, Minnesota.
+Davenport & Co. did work on the James J. Hill House (1891) in Saint Paul, Minnesota.
 The architects, Peabody and Stearns, were fired before the building's completion and its interiors were completed by Irving & Casson.

 The company produced furniture and interiors for architect Charles Brigham's 1895 annex to the Massachusetts State House in Boston.

 To the designs of architect Stanford White, the company executed cabinetwork and furnishings for the Villard Houses (1882–84) in New York City; Naumkeag (1885–86) in Stockbridge, MA; Algonquin Club of Boston (1886-1888) in Back Bay, Boston, Massachusetts; Harbor Hill (1899-1902) in Roslyn, New York; and the Payne Whitney House (1902–06) in New York City.

 To execute his interior designs for the Frederick William Vanderbilt Mansion (1896–99), in Hyde Park, New York, architect Charles Follen McKim assembled the team of Herter Brothers (floors, walls and ceilings), Davenport & Co. (furniture), and Edward F. Caldwell & Co. (lighting fixtures).
 McKim would reunite the team a couple years later to renovate The White House.

 McKim, Mead and White designed the interiors for the George Eastman House (1905) in Rochester, New York.
 Davenport & Co. executed the work, including a dining room similar to McKim's State Dining Room.

 The company did work on the Henry Clay Frick House (1912–14) in New York City, Thomas Hastings, architect.
 The Frick Papers include receipts for "furniture and interior woodwork, fabrics and wall coverings, decorative painting."